cre1467/IGME-235/235-project-1-content.md

 * 2 Unicorn Horns + Fire Potion = Unicorn Horn Powder
 * Chopped Rose Petals + unicorn Horn Powder = Diamond of Immortality
 * Squid Eye (if you possess the Book of Secrets) = 3 Gold Coins
-  * The Book of Secrets is a rare drop acquired by raiding the apothecary You can attack or defend yourself with items that have a strength.
-This is determined as the total cost of the ingredients in Gold Coins plus the number of brewing steps required to make it.
+  * The Book of Secrets is a rare drop acquired by raiding the apothecary

+You canattack or defend yourself with items that have a strength.
+This is determined asthe total cost of the ingredients in Gold Coins plus the number of brewing steps required to make it.
 The Diamond of Immortality is unique in that it cannot be used offensively, but it is the only defense against the almighty Emerald of Power.

  ### Control
  The controls for desktop are mouse only.
 For mobile the only control is